MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/reference-pg-azure-storage.md

 #### quote

 `text` the quoting character to be used when a data value is quoted.
 The default is double-quote.
-It must be a single 1-byte character.Although this function supports delimiters of any number of characters, if you try to use more than a single 1-byte character, PostgreSQL reports back a `COPY quote must be a single one-byte character` error.
+It must be a single 1-byte character.
+Although this function supports delimiters of any number of characters, if you try to use more than a single 1-byte character, PostgreSQL reports back a `COPY quote must be a single one-byte character` error.

 #### escape